Self-defence in English law

 Self-defence is a defence permitting reasonable force to be used to defend one's self or another.
-This defence arises both from common law and the Criminal Law Act 1967.
-Self-defence is a justification defence rather than an excuse.
+This defence arises from both common law and the Criminal Law Act 1967.
+Self-defence is a justification defence rather than excuse.

 Principles

 Common law (self defence)

 The common law defence of self-defence applies where the defendant uses necessary, reasonable and proportionate force to defend themselves or another from imminent attack.
 It is a complete defence to all non-sexual offences involving the unlawful use of force (anything from battery to murder).
 Because the defence results in a complete acquittal, the courts have interpreted the defence in a restrictive way so as to avoid acquitting too easily.
 For example, the courts will not usually acquit the defendant just because he thought the force used was reasonable – whether or not the force used was reasonable will be objectively assessed by the jury and not simply according to what the defendant thought at the time.

 Lord Morris in Palmer v R stated the following about someone confronted by an intruder or defending himself against attack: